cloudbeers/fu-manchu/README.md

 # fu-manchu

-This is the fu manchu project
+This is the awesome fu manchu project